A wax seal · The Atlas

 The village said she let a child die.
 She let them say it.

 On a blizzard night in 1972 a mountain midwife had to choose between a mother and the child she could not save, and lived under the village's verdict ever after.
-Her ledger and her son's unsent letter — two fragments that give her impossible choice its true name.
+A ledger, a register, a storm in a newspaper, a son's unsent letter, nine stopped clocks — the pieces of her impossible choice, scattered across half a century.

 On the Atlas, this seal is pressed only for a reader who gathers every scattered fragment of this life and binds them together.
 Earn it, and it is kept on your ribbons.